iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 # Errors
 If the `holder` and/or `issuers` DID Documents need to be resolved, but this operation fails then an error will immediately be returned.
 Otherwise an attempt will be made to validate the presentation.
-If the `fail_fast` parameter is `Yes` an error will be returned upon the first encountered validation failure, otherwise all validation errors will be accumulated in the returned error.
+If any validated condition is not satisfied an error will be returned.

 **Kind**: instance method of [<code>Resolver</code>](#Resolver)